-Snowden, a former National Security Agency contractor who leaked details about the U.S. government’s massive surveillance programs, started a Twitter account on Tuesday from exile in Russia with a simple handle - @snowden.
+Snowden, the fugitive former National Security Agency contractor who leaked details about the U.S. government’s massive surveillance programs, started a Twitter account on Tuesday from exile in Russia with a simple handle - @snowden.

-He attracted more than 171,000 followers in about an hour and had 548,000 about 4-1/2 hours later.
-But Snowden was following only one other Twitter account: his former employer’s.
+He attracted more than 171,000 followers in about an hour and had 740,000 by Tuesday evening.
+But Snowden himself was following only one other Twitter account - his former employer’s.

 “Meanwhile, a thousand people at Fort Meade just opened Twitter,” Snowden said in a tweet, referring to the U.S. Army base in Maryland that is the home of the NSA.

-Snowden’s initial tweet had been “Can you hear me now?”
+Snowden’s initial tweet was “Can you hear me now?”
 The message, a take-off on a cellphone provider television commercial, was retweeted 25,000 times within an hour.
-In his Twitter profile, Snowden described himself by saying, “I used to work for the government.
+In his Twitter profile, Snowden described himself by saying: “I used to work for the government.
 Now I work for the public.”

-Supporters see Snowden as a whistleblower who boldly exposed government excess but the U.S. government has filed espionage charges against him for leaking intelligence information.
-Snowden left the United States in May 2013 and has been living in Russia since being granted asylum there later that year.
+Supporters see Snowden as a whistleblower who boldly exposed government excess.
+But the U.S. government has filed espionage charges against him for leaking intelligence information.
+Snowden fled the United States in May 2013 and has been living in Russia since being granted asylum there later that year.

 The user name @Snowden had already been claimed by someone who had not used it in three years.
 The American Civil Liberties Union, which represents Snowden, said Twitter officials were contacted and agreed to turn over the handle to Snowden.

-Writing and reporting by Bill Trott; Editing by Richard Chang
+Writing and reporting by Bill Trott; Additional reporting by Peter Cooney; Data compiled by Connie Yee, Thomson Reuters F&R; Editing by Richard Chang and Leslie Adler